 In 1974 Bread and Puppet moved to a farm in Glover in the Northeast Kingdom of Vermont.
 The 140-year old hay barn was transformed into a museum for veteran puppets.
 Our Domestic Resurrection Circus, a two day outdoor festival of puppetry shows, was presented annually through 1998.

-Bread and Puppet is one of the oldest, nonprofit, self-supporting theatrical companies in the country.
+Today, Bread and Puppet continues to be one of the oldest, nonprofit, self-supporting theatrical companies in the country.